cyh-0/CAVP/README.md

 ln -s /path/to/datasets ../audio_visual
 ln -s /path/to/ckpts ./ckpts
 ```

 ### Training
+Before training, you need to update your own WANDB_KEY in the config file.

 Training scripts for AVSBench-Object (RESIZED).
 ```
 # AVSBENCH - OBJECT